Lutefd/Lorch/README.md

 7. **Web App**: Built with Astro and Svelte, provides a user-friendly interface to view aggregated data.
 8. **CLI REPL**: Allows command-line interaction with the aggregated data.
 9. **Logging & Monitoring Stack**: Uses Prometheus, Loki, and Grafana for comprehensive system observability.
+10. **AI Analysis**: Utilizes an external AI router service for various data analysis tasks, allowing for deeper insights into user data.

 ## Design Decisions